karl4kiefer/Guess-The-Number/README.md

 # Guess The Number

-### A C++ program that gives the user 7 attempts to guess the randomized number between 1-500.
+### A C++ program that gives the user 7 attempts to guess a randomized number between 1-500.

 #### Features: